zeus-volkov-systems/messageapi/DeveloperWorkLog.md

 This work log is also useful as a supplemental documentation for end users of the package - features are described and contextualized with as much detail as possible.

+## Future Work

+- C API
+- Fortran API
+- Python API
+- Consumer Session
+- Example Endpoints (Email, Directory, Kafka)

 ## Current Focus

+### README Updating

+#### Status - In Progress

+#### Description and Goals

+The README should be updated to match the current state of the package.
+It should be correct, comprehensive enough to serve as a complete guide for getting the system running, and contain enough information for external review.
+It should form the basis of a MessageAPI white paper.

 ## Previous Foci